diogoff/plasma-tomography/README.md

 - Run `model_train.py` to train the model.

-    - Before running this script, set the number of GPUs, the batch size, and the learning rate.
+    - Before running this script, set the number of GPUs and the batch size accordingly.

     - Training will finish automatically once the validation loss no longer improves.